-Dr. Peter J. Forshaw is currently involved in the following research projects at HHP
+Dr. Peter J. Forshaw is currently involved in the following research projects at the HHP centre.

 Christian Cabala in the Early Modern Period

 The goal of this project is to write a study of Christian Cabala in the early modern period that will provide a soundfoundation for students unfamiliar with the subject and at the same time be of interest to specialists in the history of esotericism.
 From a brief introduction to Jewish Kabbalah, the work then investigates, for example, the Genesis of Christian Cabala; the presence of Cabala in occult philosophy and practical magical treatises; the impact of Cabala on alchemical theory and practice; the new wave of Lurianic Kabbalah; Kircher’s Saracenic Cabala; critical responses, including Colberg’s condemnation of Cabala as ‘Fanatic Theology’ and Brucker’s ruminations in Historia critica philosophiae.
 Projected outcome of this project: a monograph, articles on Early Modern Christian Cabala, plus a Christian Cabala Reader, providing translations of new material from early modern books and manuscripts.